DuckTapeKiller/Brutalist/README.md

 **2. Table Column Layouts**

 This theme supports the `cssclasses` property to override global settings for specific files.
-Add these to your note's YAML frontmatter.

 The width you choose for your notes will also affect your tables.
-However, if you want a specific table to have a particular width, you can use CSS classes incorporated into the theme.
-In the YAML, simply add one of the following CSS classes:
+However, if you want a specific table to have a particular width, you can use CSS classes incorporated into the theme. **In the front matter**, simply add one of the following CSS classes:

 * width-800
 * width-900